friday963/the-hybrid-cloud-handbook-for-aws/notes.md

     - Take notice of the image below.
 This is to contrast the difference between a DX gateway and a transit gateway.
 DX gateway which is not routing aware vs a transit gateway which is routing aware.
     - This solution provides an cloud native routing solution, all traffic traversing its data plane between on-prem and between VPC's.
     - In the image below we see a BGP peering relationship with the Transit gateway (made available via DX).
 From there, the VPC's are attached to the transit gateway in a hub and spoke model.
 Traffic needing to go from one VPC to another will route to the transit gateway and into the other VPC.
+    - Notice the green arrows again, we now keep "cloud" traffic in the cloud.
+The transit gateway is routing away and will forward traffic as needed.
+If traffic is destined for on-prem, the transit gateway will forward it there, but if it's destined for another VPC it will forward from the transit gateway to that destination.
     ![transit gateway](./images/dx2transit.png)
 ## _DX Gateway_
 - DX Gateway avoids some of the challenges of the traditional Direct Connect (DX).
 Lets briefly cover the differences.